 Green Infrastructure helps to provide us with clean air and water, and in the future it will play an essential role in helping us adapt to climate change, for example, by cooling our towns and reducing the risk of flooding.

-To gain the maximum benefits from our green infrastructure it needs to be planned and managed as a network of connected spaces.
-To help us achieve that, several organisations have worked together to prepare the Stockton-on-Tees Green Infrastructure Strategy.
+To gain the maximum benefits from our green infrastructure it needs to be planned and managed.
+To help us achieve that several organisations worked together to prepare the Stockton-on-Tees Green Infrastructure Strategy (2011).
+This sets out how, through the future development and management of the Borough’s green infrastructure network, we can make the Borough an even better place to live, work and visit.